In the guide

-Before you start manufacturing any pet food please contact your local trading standards service for advice as feed businesses, including all pet food manufacturers, must not operate without being registered or approved (as appropriate) with their local authority - usually the trading standards service.
+Before you start manufacturing any pet food please contact your local trading standards service for advice.
+Feed businesses, including all pet food manufacturers, must not operate without being registered or approved (as appropriate) with their local authority, usually the trading standards service.

-Additionally, European Union (EU) regulations require the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
+Additionally, legislation requires the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
 This includes premises manufacturing pet food in domestic houses, even if using products of animal origin deemed fit for human consumption.